ibmresilient/resilient-community-apps/fn_microsoft_sentinel/README.md

 <!--
   List the Key Features of the Integration
 -->
-* Escalate Microsoft Sentinel Incidents to IBM Resilient SOAR Cases
+* Escalate Microsoft Sentinel Incidents to IBM SOAR Cases
 * Automatically keep Incidents and Cases synchronized
 * Retrieve Sentinel Incident alert entities as artifacts
 * Sync comments to and from Sentinel Incidents